stefanofabi/drops-lims/README.md

 - User permissions for internal administration
 - System activity log and system logs

-SrLab is accessible, powerful, and provides the tools you need to bring that peace of mind to your lab.
+Drops LIMS is accessible, powerful, and provides the tools you need to bring that peace of mind to your lab.

 ## Starting 🚀